sijakret/lit-transition/doc/guide/02-basics.md

 trigger a redraw, all transition directives are re-executed as well.

 In some scenerios, re-runing these animations might be desired.
-To only trigger transitions on content change, we need to mark templates so lit-transition can recognized templates it has already seen.
+To only trigger transitions on content that actually changed, we need to mark templates so lit-transition can recognized templates it has already seen and skip animations.

 ## The issue
 Consider the example below.
-If you click the 'unrelated' button, even though you the respective part of the template is not nested in a transition directive, it still triggers a re-reder of the whole template and thus a transition animation.
+If you click the 'unrelated' button, even though the affected part of the template is not a direct child of the transition directive, it still triggers a re-reder of the whole template and thus a transition animation.

 <script>
 import { LitElement, html, css } from 'lit-element';